 The directors convene a board meeting approximately every three months.
 At these meetings recent and on-going tasks are discussed and plans are made for immediate and long term tasks.
 There is more to running a large club than meets the eye and these meetings can last for up to five hours and sometimes they are not held in a pub (although very rarely).

-We currently have 2 and possibly a third director but we are looking for more hands to help and members who have skill sets which admin, websites or accountancy would be welcome additions to join us (if approved of by the members).
+We currently have 3 directors but we are looking for more hands to help and members who have skill sets such as social media, admin, websites or accountancy would be welcome additions to join us (if approved of by the members).